 Alcohol consumption is so embedded in our culture, that just being born in Australia means you are twice as likely to exceed the recommended daily drinking guidelines than those who live overseas.
 While for some alcohol use is casual and little cause for concern, a large portion of us, have a less than ideal relationship with it.
-You only have to google ‘my drinking….’ to get, ‘my drinking…is ruining my life’, or ‘my drinking….is out of control’.
 So common is the overwhelming feeling of being physically fragile coupled with a sense of anxiety and guilt following a night of drinking, that we have even coined a term for it: ‘hangxiety’.

-While alcohol is still Australia’s most popular drug, and one of the main reasons people seek specialist treatment, as a whole, we are starting to question our drinking and the impact it is having on our physical and mental health.
+While alcohol is still Australia’s most popular drug, and one of the main reasons people seek specialist treatment, we are as a society starting to question our drinking and the impact it is having on our physical and mental health.
 More people are abstaining from alcohol than ever before, with the ‘sober curious’ movement gaining significant traction.
-However, the step from questioning our drinking to taking action can feel too great and for some extra support may be needed.
+However, it is a big step from questioning our drinking to taking action and for some extra support may be needed.

 If you are finding yourself at the precipice of an honest examination of your drinking and want to make some changes, here are suggestions that may help propel your thoughts into action.

 Let those close to you know you are struggling and ask for support.
 Addiction or acting out of any kind is a very isolating experience but telling people you love doesn’t have to be shameful.
 Be honest, express your desire for help, and ask for support.
 They may have some resistance or be unclear of what it all means, but overall those who truly love us, want the best for us.